 - <2.25″ wide/ Small: A smaller tire is more likely to be lightweight and will be able to roll quicker.
 They can be maneuvered easily and will accelerate quicker too.
 Such tires are designed for XC riding and will come with knobs that are smaller on narrow casings.
 If you ride long distances regularly or climb – these tires are perfect for you.

 - >2.5 and more: These tires are popular amongst gravity riders.
 They will not do so well on climbs or rolling on flat surfaces.
-The knobs are largest on these tires, while the casing is thick and tough.
-With larger weight, they will roll slowly while still retaining grip on their robust structure.
+The knobs are largest on these tyres, while the casing is thick and tough.
+With larger weight, they will roll slowly while still retaining grip on its robust structure.

 If you manipulate the interface between your rim and tire, the capacity of the tire in terms of volume would change.
 It would change the profile of your mountain bike too.
 We can use tires that have a width in the range of 2.25” to 2.6” – but if you face any issues with cornering then you should adjust their mounting.
 In the picture below you can find 3 such scenarios.

-- In Image A, the tire has been mounted on a very wide rim.
+- In Image A, the tire has been mounted on a rim that is very wide.
 If we look at the edge of the tire and the lugs used for cornering – there is little or no overlap.
 If you are looking to lean aggressively while taking corners, this tire will not help.

 - Image B illustrates a better shape, where we can see the overlapping of the lugs.
 It is just on the inside to avoid slippage during usual cornering.